 From Puerto Rico and Curacao, orange cup coral spread via typical current patterns in the Caribbean, gradually migrating to the southeast along the coast of Brazil and northwest into the Gulf of Mexico.

 In the Gulf, it seems to have found ideal habitat in the form of oil and gas production platforms, where it is the dominant coral species.
 Hundreds of thousands of colonies may exist on a single platform (Sammarco et. al. 2010).

-With over 3500 of platforms in the northwestern Gulf of Mexico at any time, and about 100 within 25 miles of the sanctuary, it's easy to see how orange cup coral arrived at the Flower Garden Banks.
+With 2,000-3,000 platforms in the northwestern Gulf of Mexico at any time, and up to 100 within 25 miles of the sanctuary, it's easy to see how orange cup coral arrived at the Flower Garden Banks.

 Many studies of orange cup coral have been focused in Brazil where it has spread unchecked across much of their shallow reef ecosystem.
 Studies have also taken place in the Gulf of Mexico, focusing on oil and gas platforms.
 Through these studies, scientists have identified two main concerns.

-The primary response to the presence of orange cup coral (Tubastraea coccinea) has been physical removal from the reef.
-By keeping the cup coral population from becoming too established, we hope to lessen its impact on native coral and sponge populations.
+The initial response to the presence of orange cup coral (Tubastraea coccinea) was physical removal from the reef.
+By keeping the cup coral population from becoming too established, we hoped to lessen its impact on native coral and sponge populations.

 You can help us monitor the situation by reporting any sightings of orange cup coral within the sanctuary.
 Please include the date, time, and location of the sighting as well as an approximate heading and distance from the nearest mooring buoy.

 During the daytime, colonies are usually closed and may not be as recognizable.
 At night, orange cup coral is usually feeding so its tentacles will be extended.
 Color may range from pale yellow to brilliant orange.

 To report a sighting, please email us at firstname.lastname@example.org